codersb04/Diabetes-Prediction/README.md

 <b>5.
 Building the model:</b></br>
 We used <b>Support Vector Machine</b> to build the model.
 SVM is a supervised machine learning model that used classification algorithms for two-group classification problems. </br><br/>
 <b>6.
 Model Evaluation: </b></br>
-Accuracy Score for Trained data comes out to be: 78%<br/>
+The accuracy Score for Trained data comes out to be: 78%<br/>
 The accuracy Score for test data comes out to be: 77%<br/><br/>
 <b>7.
 Building a predictive model: </b></br>
 The final step is to build a system which will be able to predict using some random data as input to the created model.<br/><br/><br/><br/>